iver56/fast-mp3-augment/README.md

 # fast-mp3-augment

 A fast Python library for MP3 encoder + decoder data augmentation.
 Made for integration with [audiomentations](https://github.com/iver56/audiomentations/).
-The idea is that intentionally applying audio degradation by lossy compression help machine learning models learn to deal with compressed, low-quality audio found in the real world.
-This library is largely developed with Rust under the hood (thanks to pyo3 & maturin), and applies a few nice little tricks for achieving speedy execution, such as:
+Intentionally applying audio degradation by lossy compression help machine learning models learn to deal with compressed, low-quality audio found in the real world.
+This library is largely developed with Rust under the hood (via pyo3 & maturin), and applies a few nice little tricks for achieving speedy execution, such as:

-* Pipelining/streaming (LAME encoder and decoder in separate threads)
 * Fast numpy array interop between Python and rust
+* In-memory computations (no disk I/O)
 * SIMD-optimized max abs calculation (for avoiding clipping distortion)
+* Pipelining/streaming (LAME encoder and minimp3 decoder in separate threads)

 ## Features

 * The output is perfectly aligned (no delay/offset and padding) with the input by default, but this trimming behavior can be disabled (with `preserve_delay=True`)
 * Supports mono and stereo
-* Supports common bitrates (8-320 kbps)
+* Supports standard MP3 bitrates (8-320 kbps)
 * Supports common sample rates (8-48 kHz)
 * Inputs and outputs float32 numpy array
-* Configurable `quality` parameter for various tradeoffs between speed and audio quality
+* Adjustable `quality` parameter for various tradeoffs between speed and audio quality

 ## Code example